 If you cannot access the Council’s website please contact the School Admissions and Transport Team on 03000 265 896 and you will be sent a copy of the guide for parents and an application form.

-Please note that the deadline for applications is midnight on 15 January 2019.
+Please note that the deadline for primary applications is midnight on 15 January 2020.

 If you require any further information or support with admissions please contact school.